Women in conservatism in the United States: Ann Coulter

 As a political commentator, Ann Coulter has written numerous books and columns, and often appears as a political commentator on conservative television, she is one of the most recognizable and influential voices for conservative women today, as she has started many conservative political trends such as the continual critique of mainstream liberalism.

 Phyllis Schlafly

 As a conservative, Phyllis Schlafly argued that the female gender is actually privileged, and that women have "the most rights and rewards, and the fewest duties."
 She advocated for women to stay out of politics and the workplace.
 She argued against feminists and claimed that they actually take away rights from women.
 She thus led the opposition against the Equal Rights Amendment, and successfully prevented the amendment from being ratified by the required number of states before the ratification deadline set by the Congress.
 Schlafly argued that the amendment stripped women of what she saw as their special "privileges."
 She saw it as anti-Christian and argued that it promoted policies such as abortion, sex education, and LGBTQ rights.
 She also claimed that it would give power to federal courts and take power away from the states.

+Amy Coney Barrett

+Amy Coney Barrett is a Supreme Court justice who was nominated and sworn in under the Trump administration after Justice Ruth Bader Ginsburg's passing.
+Her nomination and eventual confirmation secured the conservative majority on the Court.
+Barrett leans more conservative on issues pertaining to abortion, gun, and other civil rights, such as in the case of Kanter v.
+Barr, where Barrett explained that the right to bear arms should not be taken away from anyone but those convicted of dangerous felonies.
+Additionally, in June 2022, Barrett voted to overturn Roe v.
+Wade in the Dobbs v.
+Jackson Women's Health Organization Supreme Court case, which removed national protections for abortion services.